VictorLi08/ZerzuraKit/README.md

 and run `pod install`.

 ### Manually (Xcode 11+)
-- Clone this repository or download an `.xcframework` package from Releases.
+- Download and decompress an  `.xcframework` package from Releases.
 - Add `ZerzuraKit.xcframework` to your Xcode project under `Frameworks, Libraries, and Embedded Content`.

 ## Requirements